-East Asia is located along the Pacific Ocean and covers the countries of the “Chinese cultural circle”, which had its development in other East Asian countries during the Tang dynasty.
-East Asia is a very interesting region; homeland of the Great Wall of China, the Terracotta Army and the ancient Buddhist and Confucian temples in Japan and Korea.
-East Asia also includes panda bears, picturesque landscapes and a wealth of flavours of oriental dishes.
+East Asia is located along the Pacific Ocean and covers the countries of the ‘Chinese cultural circle’, which had its development in other East Asian countries during the Tang dynasty.
+East Asia is a very interesting region.
+It’s a homeland of the Great Wall of China, the Terracotta Army and the ancient Buddhist and Confucian temples of Japan and Korea.
+East Asia also has panda bears, picturesque landscapes and a wealth of flavours of Oriental dishes.

 The division of East Asia

 The region of East Asia is located between the Pacific Coast in the east, Russia in the north, Indochina in the south, Central Asia in the west and south Asia in the south-west.
 East Asia is the second most populous region in the world, as it covers an area of approximately 12mln km2, and it is inhabited by more than 1,6bln people.